History of Croatia: Migration period

-The Roman period ended with the Avar and Croat invasions in the 6th and 7th centuries and the destruction of almost all Roman towns.
-Roman survivors retreated to more favorable sites on the coast, islands, and mountains.
+The Roman period ended with the Avar and White Croat invasions in the 6th and 7th centuries and the destruction of almost all Roman towns.
 The city of Ragusa was founded by survivors from Epidaurum.
-According to the work De Administrando Imperio, written by the 10th-century Byzantine Emperor Constantine VII, the Croats arrived in what is today Croatia from southern Poland and Western Ukraine in the early 7th century.
-However, that claim is disputed and competing hypotheses date the event between late the 6th-early 7th (mainstream) or the late 8th-early 9th (fringe) centuries.
+According to the work De Administrando Imperio, written by the 10th-century Byzantine Emperor Constantine VII, the Croats arrived in what is today Croatia from southern Poland and Western Ukraine in the early 7th century, and successfully conquered the province of Dalmatia in a war against the Pannonian Avars.
+However, the claim about the date of arrival is disputed and competing hypotheses date the event between late the 6th-early 7th (mainstream) or the late 8th-early 9th (fringe) centuries.
 Recent archaeological data established that the migration and settlement of the Slavs/Croats occurred in the late 6th and early 7th centuries.

 Duchy of Croatia (800–925)

 Branimir inscription (879–892), a Latin language reference to Duke Branimir as Dux Cruatorum.

 Late 9th century Church of Holy Salvation with a Carolingian westwork, built at the time of duke Branimir of Croatia.

 From the middle of the seventh century until the unification in 925, there were two duchies on the territory of today's Croatia, Duchy of Croatia and Principality of Lower Pannonia.
 Eventually, a dukedom was formed, the Duchy of Croatia, ruled by Borna, as attested by chronicles of Einhard starting in the year 818.
 The record represents the first documented Croatian realms, vassal states of Francia at the time.
-The most important ruler of Lower Pannonia was Ljudevit Posavski, who fought against the Franks between 819 and 823.
+The most important ruler of Lower Pannonia was Ljudevit Posavski, who revolted against the Franks between 819 and 823.
 He ruled Pannonian Croatia from 810 to 823.

 The Frankish overlordship ended during the reign of Mislav two decades later.
 Duke Mislav was succeeded by Duke Trpimir, the founder of the Trpimirović dynasty.
 Trpimir successfully fought against Byzantium, Venice and Bulgaria.
-Duke Trpimir was succeeded by Duke Domagoj, who repeatedly led wars against the Venetians and the Byzantines, and the Venetians called this Croatian ruler "the worst Croatian prince" (dux pessimus Croatorum) According to Constantine VII, the Christianization of Croats began in the 7th century, but the claim is disputed and generally, Christianization is associated with the 9th century.
+Duke Trpimir was succeeded by Duke Domagoj, who repeatedly led wars against the Venetians and the Byzantines, for which the Venetians called this Croatian ruler "the worst Croatian prince" (dux pessimus Croatorum) According to Constantine VII, the Christianization of Croats began in the 7th century, but the claim is disputed and generally, Christianization is associated with the 9th century.
 In 879, under Branimir, the duke of Croatia, Dalmatian Croatia received papal recognition as a state from Pope John VIII.

 Kingdom of Croatia (925–1102)

 A map of 10th-century Croatian counties (županije), as they were mentioned in De Administrando Imperio.
-The counties marked in blue represent the territories governed by the Croatian Ban.

 The first king of Croatia is generally considered to have been Tomislav in the first half of the 10th century, who is mentioned as such in notes from Church Councils of Split and the letter of Pope John X.

-Other important Croatian rulers from that period are:
+Important Croatian rulers from that period are: